Recognizing bedbug bites – symptoms, differences, and what to do now

 Detect bed bugs safely – without chemicals

-You can buy the monitor traps in our shop 👉 Catchmaster Bed Bug Monitors buy.
+You can buy the monitor traps in our shop 👉 Catchmaster Bed Bug Monitors .

-These sticky traps are placed under or next to beds and reliably indicate whether there are bed bugs in the room.
+These sticky traps are placed under or beside beds and reliably show whether bugs are present in the room.

-They are chemical-free, discreet and hygienic , ideal for nursing rooms or private bedrooms.
+They are chemical-free, discreet, and hygienic, ideal for care rooms or private bedrooms.

-This allows an infestation to be confirmed or ruled out before major measures are necessary.
+This way, an infestation can be confirmed or ruled out before larger measures become necessary.

 Bed bug bites are unpleasant – but no reason to panic.

-Those who know the typical characteristics can react quickly and prevent further spread.
+Those who know the typical signs can react quickly and prevent further spread.

-With simple monitoring systems and targeted controls, suspicions can be confirmed or refuted early on – without the use of chemicals.
+With simple monitoring systems and targeted control, a suspicion can be confirmed or dismissed early – completely without chemicals.

-This ensures that the environment – whether in a care facility or at home – remains hygienically safe, quiet and free of infestation.
+This keeps the environment – whether a care facility or home – hygienically safe, calm, and pest-free.

 Published on Updated on